Dogs are Unavoidable but You Can Coexist Peacefully!

 • Positive Visualisation: Picture yourself in a safe, calming place, such as a quiet beach or forest.
 You might recognise this technique as ‘going to your safe space.’

-• Mantras and Affirmations: Repeat calming phrases like, “I am in control,” or “This moment will pass.”
-These are used by psychologists in a variety of disciplines from fear to football to help people with anxiety to stay in the moment and learn that they are capable of facing their fears.
+• Mantras and Affirmations: Repeat calming phrases like, “I will be OK,” or “This moment will pass.”
+These are used by psychologists in a variety of disciplines to help people with anxiety to stay in the moment and learn that they are capable of facing their fears.

 Regularly practicing these techniques away from the fear stimulus can improve your ability to manage and treat symptoms of anxiety, cynophobia or other fear.

-If you cannot find a way to control or overcome your fear, you might want to seek treatment from a mental health professional about additional treatment options such as cognitive behaviour therapy (CBT) or virtual reality therapy.
+If you cannot find a way to control or overcome your fear, you might want to seek treatment from a mental health professional about additional treatment options such as cognitive behaviour therapy (CBT) alongside exposure therapy.

 Myths About Aggressive Breeds vs. Misunderstood Behaviours